vault27/Foundation/paloalto.md

 - Log Collector
 - Panorama: both

-### Templates, stacks - to control configuration and updates
+### Templates & stacks -

  <img width="576" alt="image" src="https://github.com/philipp-ov/foundation/assets/116812447/813aef71-ce9f-401e-80a9-81e34f4c42c3">

+- To control configuration and updates
+- All Device parts and Network parts
+- Template is a copy of firewall's configuration interface
 - Configuration is written to template
 - Template is addded to stack - 8 max
 - Template can be added to different stacks